 8) Mother Armenia

 It’s very unlikely that you’ll visit Armenia and not see the statue of Mother Armenia, towering over the city with her sword.
 It was built on top of the city in Victory Park, so that she overlooks the whole city.
-She replaced a statue of Stalin, which was taken down after his death—Mother Armenia was built in 1967.
-Today, there is a small museum in the base of the state.
+She replaced a statue of Stalin, which was taken down after his death – Mother Armenia was built in 1967.
+Today, there is a small museum in the base of the state, the Military Museum of Armenia.
 It’s free to visit (although donations are welcome).
 The museum focuses mainly on the Nagorno-Karabakh War.
 Only about half of it is in English.

 9) History of Armenia Museum